prasad-hq/Incident-Lifecycle-Automation-ServiceNow/status.md

 - Selected Remote Access service and Corporate VPN offering.
 - Associated ThinkStationS20 configuration item.
 - Logged work notes and successfully used 'Assign to me'.

+## Phase 5: Knowledge Integration (Completed)
+- Accessed Agent Assist on the right side panel of the workspace.
+- Filtered search context parameters explicitly for 'Knowledge Articles'.
+- Successfully attached a matching VPN troubleshooting article directly to the active incident tracking record.